gboduljak/uscheme/README.md

   deriving (Eq)
 ```
 ### Lexical scoping
 The implementation of lexical scoping is based on the scope resolver with a symbol table, which differs from the 'ad hoc' solutions using **IO monad** with IO handles or a **Reader** monad presented in the resources mentioned.
-The main reason for an approach of using a custom scope resolver monad and a symbol table is the separation of concerns and expressivity, which result in a more faithful and testable implementation of lexical scoping.
+The main advantages of an approach of consisting of a custom scope resolver monad and a symbol table are the separation of concerns and expressivity.
+This results in a more faithful and easily testable implementation of lexical scoping.

 The competing solution of using **IO monad** with **IO handles** is probably more convenient, but violates separation of concerns and is not considered as a good practice.
 The reason for that is the fact that **IO monad** will be used to handle state operations which is something we do not necessarily want.
 The competing solution of using the **Reader** monad is harder to test, involves explicit copying of scopes and it is even possibly incorrect.